drivet/website/content/posts/2020/website-identity.md

 to the client application, so that the application can access the resources on the user's behalf.
-The final result of this delegation process is an opaque string called an access token that is meant to be included in the API calls via the Authorization header:
+The final result of this delegation process is an opaque string called an access token that is meant to be included in the API calls via the HTTP Authorization header:

     GET /api/blah
     Authorization: Bearer 128728364872